A Survey on Data Augmentation in Large Model Era: Summary

-Additionally, the quality of data generated by large model-based data augmentation methods can also be directly assessed using certain metrics.
-In the field of text augmentation, various methods are employed to evaluate the quality and relevance of generated data.
-For example, \citet{dai2023chataug} evaluate the augmented datasets generated by the proposed method, AugGPT, and other baseline methods using two metrics: cosine similarity and TransRate.
-The cosine similarity measures the similarity between the generated data and the test dataset, while the TransRate metric measures the learnability of the data.
-To assess the similarity between data generated by ChatGPT and the training and test data, in addition to calculating the cosine similarity, \citet{ubani2023zeroshotdataaug} employed Word Overlap, determining the percentage of unique overlapping words between example pairs, post removal of stop words and punctuation.
 In the field of image augmentation, three prominent metrics for assessing the quality of generated images are the fréchet inception distance (FID) score \citep{heusel2017gans}, the CLIP score \citep{radford2021learning} and the DINO score \citep{caron2021emerging}.
 The FID score measures the distance between the distribution of generated and real images in a feature space from the Inception network.
-A lower FID score indicates a higher similarity to real images, suggesting better quality.
+A lower FID score indicates a higher similarity between real and generated images, suggesting better quality.
 This metric is extensively used in evaluating generative models, particularly in image synthesis \citep{zhang2023adding,kumari2023multi}.
 On the other hand, the CLIP score, leveraging the capabilities of the CLIP, assesses how well the generated images align with specific textual descriptions.
 This makes the CLIP score a valuable tool in assessing the performance of generative models, especially in tasks that require precise alignment between text and image content \citep{shi2023instantbooth,ge2023expressive,brooks2023instructpix2pix,tumanyan2023plug}.
 Lastly, the DINO score assesses the preservation of structural and contextual elements in generated images, using the DINO-ViT self-similarity distance.
-Lower DINO scores indicate better structural integrity, making this metric essential for maintaining the authenticity of image features during augmentation processes.
+Lower DINO score indicates better structural integrity, making this metric essential for maintaining the authenticity of image features during augmentation processes.
 The DINO score is extensively used due to its ability to evaluate the structural preservation in augmented images \citep{ruiz2023dreambooth,tumanyan2023plug,wei2023elite}.